MAESTRO: Multi-Agent Environment Shaping through Task and Reward Optimization: Abstract

 \section{Abstract}

-Cooperative Multi-Agent Reinforcement Learning (MARL) is fundamentally constrained by two design bottlenecks: the manual engineering of dense reward functions and the difficulty of constructing curricula that prevent local optima in high-dimensional state spaces.
-Existing solutions typically rely on static, hand-crafted heuristics that struggle to generalize.
-While Large Language Models (LLMs) have recently been applied to decision-making, most approaches utilize the ``LLM-as-Agent'' paradigm—placing the model directly in the control loop—which incurs prohibitive inference latency and token costs unsuitable for real-time systems.
+Cooperative multi-agent reinforcement learning (MARL) is constrained by two core design bottlenecks: dense reward engineering and curriculum design.
+Hand-crafted rewards often misalign with global objectives, while static curricula fail to prevent agents from getting trapped in local optima.
+Large language models (LLMs) have been used to address some of these issues, but most work adopts an \emph{LLM-as-Agent} paradigm that keeps the model in the control loop, incurring prohibitive latency and token costs for real-time systems.

-In this work, we propose \textbf{MAESTRO} (Multi-Agent Environment Shaping through Task and Reward Optimization), a framework that shifts the role of the LLM from real-time agent to high-level \emph{architect}.
-MAESTRO treats the training process as a dual-loop optimization problem where the LLM dynamically designs both the task and the solving guidance.
-The system integrates two generative components: (i) a semantic curriculum generator that synthesizes diverse, context-rich scenarios based on agent performance, and (ii) an automated reward synthesizer that writes executable Python reward functions to guide agents through the evolving curriculum.
-These components optimize the training of a standard off-policy MARL backbone (MADDPG) without requiring LLM inference during execution.
+We propose \textbf{MAESTRO} (Multi-Agent Environment Shaping through Task and Reward Optimization), which shifts the LLM’s role from online controller to offline \emph{training architect}.
+MAESTRO treats training as a dual-loop optimization problem: an LLM shapes the learning environment, while a standard MARL backbone optimizes the policy.
+The LLM instantiates two generative components: (i) a semantic curriculum generator that synthesizes diverse, performance-conditioned traffic scenarios, and (ii) an automated reward and policy synthesizer that fills executable Python templates to produce reward shaping signals and prior policy logits.
+Prior policies are used only as a regularizer during actor updates (via MSE penalties that decay over training); the deployed controller is a standalone MADDPG policy with no LLM calls.
+Reward shaping is additively combined with environment rewards, with a difficulty-dependent weight.

-We validate MAESTRO on the challenging domain of real-world Traffic Signal Control (Hangzhou network, 16 intersections), conducting a controlled ablation study comparing LLM-generated curriculum with template rewards (baseline) against our full system combining LLM curriculum and LLM-generated rewards.
-Our results demonstrate that using LLMs as architects for both task generation and reward shaping yields improved mean performance and risk-adjusted returns.
-Specifically, across four independent seeds, the full system achieves $+4.0\%$ improvement in mean performance (163.26 vs 156.93) and 2.2$\times$ better risk-adjusted performance (Sharpe Ratio 1.53 vs 0.70) compared to the alternative curriculum baseline.
-These findings suggest that LLM-generated reward shaping with constrained generation provides measurable performance gains for production deployment in cooperative multi-agent systems.